jhumigas/cosmic-python-project/README.md

 │       │   ├── email.py                <-- Email module to send email when needed
 │       │   ├── notifications.py        <-- Notification interface and classes used to produce notifications when needed
 │       │   ├── orm.py                  <-- Actual definition of database tables and mappings to our objects
-│       │   ├── redis_eventpublisher.py <-- Simple publisher to redis
+│       │   ├── eventpublisher.py       <-- Event publisher
 │       │   └── repository.py           <-- Actual layer to handle persistence
 │       ├── domain
 │       │   ├── __init__.py